CONSTRAIN IS SPLIT INTO SIX WORK PACKAGES:

 Lead Partners: CICERO, Universität Leipzig

 WP1 looks at why climate model simulations of effective radiative forcing (ERF) differ, and aims to quantify errors in the models.
 This is important for constraining climate sensitivity.
-There will be a focus on aerosol-cloud interactions and rapid adjustment mechanisms in order to understand both the processes and their uncertainties, and to make major improvements in model estimates of ERF as a result.
+There will be a focus on aerosol-cloud interactions and rapid adjustment mechanisms in order to understand both the processes and their uncertainties, and making major improvements in model estimates of ERF as a result.

 WP1 public deliverables

-D1.1 March 2020
+D1.1: March 2020

 Knowledge Gains: Summary and Implication Report on improved characterisation and understanding of the effective radiative forcing (ERF) concept